 Upon closer inspection of the historical record, I have found Justin’s parallels to be rather far-reaching.
 The story of Jesus has nothing in common with the stories of the so-called “sons of Jupiter,” for example.
 But the most important thing we can take away from the writings of Justin Martyr and other early Church Fathers is that the Christians believed pagan worship was demonic in nature and not to be emulated—even though to do so might have eased the Roman persecutions.

 Post-Constantine Adoption of Paganism?

-While atheist skeptics claim that paganism was part of Christianity from the beginning, some Christians will claim that the real corruption began with the Emperor Constantine around the year 325.
+While atheist skeptics claim that paganism was part of Christianity from the beginning, some non-Catholic Christians claim that the real corruption began with Emperor Constantine around the year 325.
 But even though Christians of that era were more concerned with refuting heresies, in their writings we can find the same attitude toward pagan beliefs and practices that had been common among them in earlier centuries.

 All of this evidence taken together presents a strong case.
-If we are to believe that paganism had as great an influence on Christianity as some will claim, then we must also believe that the early Church Fathers—all of who faced the possibility of capital punishment for their beliefs—spoke out against the Roman cults while at the same time being secretly devoted to them.
+If we are to believe that paganism had as great an influence on Christianity as some claim, we must also believe that the early Church Fathers—all of who faced the possibility of capital punishment for their beliefs—spoke out against the Roman cults while at the same time being secretly devoted to them.

 If you are interested in learning more about the first centuries of the Christian Church, I highly recommend Timeless: A History of the Catholic Church by historian Steve Weidenkopf.
 Click here to purchase a copy.